WBC heavyweight champion Tyson Fury has revealed his desire to keep Anthony Joshua as a back-up if a trilogy fight with Deontay Wilder falls apart.

 WBN had predicted February 2021 for the final installment.
 Hopefully, this can still be the case to have some sort of crowd.

-Staging any fight between the pair in December would almost certainly see a locked-in even with any fans present.
+Staging any fight between the pair in December would almost certainly see a locked-in, even with fans present.

 As for Joshua, there doesn’t seem to be any way out of an IBF mandatory order.
 Should AJ divert, the IBF would strip him of the title with an exemption.